RSA (missile): Description

 The RSA was a long, thin missile with a very high fineness ratio, similar to modern supersonic aircraft like the Concorde.
 It mounted four almost rectangular cropped-delta wings at the fuselage midpoint, and used thrust vectoring for directional control.
 Power was provided by a liquid fuel rocket engine burning nitric acid and kerosene as fuel, with the fuel driven into the engine via nitrogen gas pressurization.

 Guidance was provided by a Brown-Boveri radar system and beam riding receivers on the missile.
 Beam riding systems are the simplest systems to implement, as the ground-based system can consist solely of a tracking radar.
 The target is first picked up on the radar system and "locked on".
 The missile is launched directly into the path of the radar, allowing receivers at the back of the missile to hear the radar signal and keep itself centred in the beam.
 The missile then flies directly at the target as long as the radar remains locked on.

 One disadvantage of this approach is that the radar signal is cone-shaped, so the missile becomes increasingly inaccurate as it flies away from the radar.
 The RSA solved this by using a second radio signal for beam riding, allowing the tracking radar to have a wider search angle without effecting the accuracy of the missile.

 The entire launcher system was based on two carriages adapted from the 34mm Flab.Kan.
 38, a pre-war design that would be replaced by the famed 35mm KD series gun in the post-war era.
 One carriage held the radar and guidance radio antenna on a rotating mount, and the other held the missile in a trapeze-like framework of some complexity.

 Follow-on versions used similar guidance systems, and varied more widely in the mounting of the missile.
 Dual mountings were common, and the launchers were generally much less complex than the original RSA version.

-The pitcher was trying to shoot in Walenstadt, S-chanf, the Oberalp Pass, used in the United States and France.
 Oerlikon-Buehrle created with this missile, the basis for the development of the missile system RSC / D, also named RSD 58.
 RSA and a missile launch their carriage is on display at the Flieger-Flab-Museum Dübendorf.